 Solid Waste Authority

-The Environmental Health Division has regulatory jurisdiction on solid waste activities in the County.
+The Environmental Health Services has regulatory jurisdiction on solid waste activities in the County.
 We uphold state and county rules and regulations.
 A copy of the local solid waste regulations can be found HERE.

 Washington State's solid waste regulations (and a list of other publications) can be found on the Department of Ecology's publication website.
 Landfill regulations are also available.

 The Solid Waste Advisory Committee meets once a month to discuss various solid waste issues.
 SWAC's purpose is to assist in the development of programs and policies relating the solid waste handling and disposal.
 They also review and comment on proposed rules, policies and ordinances.
 The committee is made up of citizens, public interest groups, businesses, the waste management industry, and local elected officials.
 The Environmental Health Division is a non-voting member of SWAC.
 We participate because of our regulatory activities, and offer technical assistance.
 For more information about the SWAC, please contact Clallam County Public Works at (360) 417-2379.

 Clallam County Environmental Health is pleased to be working with many local groups on green building projects.
 The North Peninsula Building Association (NPBA) put together the Clallam County Built Green™ Checklist.
 For more information about the Checklist or upcoming trainings vist the NPBA website.

 For different training sessions, Clallam County Environmental Health has designed two Power Point presentations.
 Here are the presentations, updated as of 4/2/2007.